jrenaud90/TidalPy/Documentation/future_structure.md

 | Build a world from config (2 layers, no interior solve) | 1.38 ms | 0.61 ms | **2.2x faster** |
 | Homogeneous Love numbers (closed form) | 0.15 us | 0.069 us | **2.2x faster** |

-Building a planet is the one that changes how the package feels to use.
-The classic path handed the interior to BurnMan, which does mineral-physics lookups and its own root finding; the new path integrates the equation of state in C++.
+The planet-building row is the largest change.
+The classic path handed the interior to BurnMan, which does mineral-physics lookups and its own root finding: the new path integrates the equation of state in C++.
 A fresh Io went from 1.4 seconds to 4 milliseconds.

 The global tidal heating rows use the homogeneous Love method, which solves the same problem as the classic `quick_tidal_dissipation`, at eccentricity truncations both backends tabulate.
 The new backend accepts e^1 through e^5, e^10, e^15, and e^20 and promotes any other requested level to the next tabulated one, so a request for e^6 or e^8 runs at e^10.
 Its cost follows the number of distinct forcing frequencies rather than the number of modes: Love numbers are solved once per frequency and degree, and the layer-averaged shear modulus the homogeneous methods need is formed once per frequency and shared by every degree, so adding degrees adds little.
 With the `radial_solver` Love method each frequency and degree is a full radial solve instead, and that solve dominates.

-### Where it is about even
+### Where It Is About Even

-The standalone radial solver was already Cython calling CyRK, so there was little left to win, and the rewrite bought 15 to 35 percent on realistic problems while losing about 15 percent on a tiny one where call overhead dominates.
+The standalone radial solver was already Cython calling CyRK, so there was little left to win.
+The rewrite gained 15 to 35 percent on realistic problems and lost about 15 percent on a tiny one where call overhead dominates.

 | Task | Classic | New | Change |
 |---|---|---|---|